mr-shitij/hackathone_finetech/README.md

 ./run.sh
 ```

-Then open http://localhost:8501 and start exploring! 🚀
+Then open http://localhost:3000 and start exploring! 🚀

+**Note:** The dashboard requires Node.js.
+If you prefer the Streamlit UI, you can still use `streamlit run streamlit_app/app.py` separately.